MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/baroclinic_gyre.rst

 ``ocean/baroclinic_gyre/80km/3_year_test`` performs a longer (3 year) integration of the model forward in time.
 The point is to (ultimately) compare the quasi-steady state with theroretical scaling and results from other models.
 Currently, only the 80-km and 20-km horizontal resolutions are supported.
 Note that 3 years is not long enough to reach steady state.
+For the 80km configuration, the estimated time to equilibration is roughly 50 years.
+For a detailed comparison of the mean state against theory and results from other models, the mean state at 100 years may be most appropriate to be aligned with the MITgcm results.